Device-based licensing for Microsoft 365 Apps for enterprise

 In this case, the device is having problems contacting the Office Licensing Service on the internet.
 Office tries to contact the Office Licensing Service to ensure the device is properly licensed and to automatically renew a license that is about to expire.
 A device-based license is set to expire in 90 days, so the device doesn't have to access to internet constantly.
 The CAN'T VERIFY LICENSE message usually appears about 10 days before the license is about to expire.

 Transition from subscription licensing or shared computer activation to device-based licensing

-If Microsoft 365 Apps are already installed and activated with user-based subscription licensing or shared computer activation, you will need to reset the license state on the device before it will transition over to device-based licensing.
+If Microsoft 365 Apps are already installed and activated with user-based subscription licensing or shared computer activation, you need to reset the license state on the device before it transitions over to device-based licensing.
 To reset the activation state, see Reset Microsoft 365 Apps for enterprise activation state.

 Make sure the device has access to the internet or that your firewall isn't preventing access to the Office licensing service.
 For more information about firewall settings, see Office 365 URLs and IP address ranges.